Eat Like a Local in Kyoto: A Foodies Guide 2025

-Are you visiting Kyoto and looking for a Kyoto Food Guide?
+Are you visiting Kyoto and looking for a guide on how to eat like a local?

-I know there are A LOT of restaurants across Japan, and it is overwhelming to do restaurant searches for every single city you visit.
-Tripadvisor and Yelp are not as reliable in Japan.
+There are TONS of restaurants across Japan, and it can be quite overwhelming to search for restaurants for every single city you visit.
+After all, Tripadvisor and Yelp are not as reliable for searching for good restaurants in Japan.

-Based on my experience at Ninja Food Tours, most people stay for fewer days in Kyoto than they do in Tokyo.
-Many of my guests also ask me for restaurant recommendations in Kyoto, so I see a need for a quick restaurant guide! 🙂
+Based on my experience at Ninja Food Tours, people tend to stay in Kyoto for less days than they stay in Tokyo.
+Many guests also ask me for restaurant recommendations in Kyoto, so I thought it would benefit a lot of people if I created a quick and easy restaurant guide!

-Kyoto is a must-go city, and it is different from any other city in Japan.
-The city was Japan’s capital from the 8th century to the 19th century, being the political and cultural hub for a long time.
+Kyoto is the best city to go to in Japan if you want to learn all about Japanese traditional culture and history.
+It was Japan’s capital from the 8th century to the 19th century, and was the political and cultural hub for over 1,000 years.
 The Japanese emperor lived there during that entire period, too.
+Due to these reasons, Kyoto is unlike any other city in Japan.

-Here is a list of 5 things you should try when you make a trip to Kyoto.
-My restaurant recommendations follow.
+Here is a list of 5 foods you should definitely try when in Kyoto.
+Restaurant recommendations for each of the foods on the list will follow.

-As you might know, Kyoto is known for the quality of its water.
-That’s why Kyoto is famous for Tofu, Sake, and Soba.
+Kyoto is known for the softness and quality of its water.
+Any food made with a lot of water will taste extra delicious if it is made with Kyoto’s water, which is why Kyoto is famous for Tofu, Sake, and Soba.
 All of these require a good quality of water to produce.

 Kyoto is basically surrounded by mountains, and people there did not have access to fresh seafood in the past.
 That’s the reason why they have developed a lot of cooking techniques to preserve food.